andis-sprinkis/xdg-open-simple/README.md

 # xdg-open-simple

-A fork of the original `xdg-open` (and `xdg-mime`) scripts from the `xdg-utils`.

-`xdg-open` is the default utility of opening files and URLs on most Linux desktop systems.
+`xdg-open-simple` is a fork of the `xdg-open` - the default utility of opening files and URLs on most Linux & some Unix-like desktop operating systems.

 Notable properties of this fork are:

--   [x] Relies only on the `.desktop`, `mimeapps.list` files information for opening files and URIs.
+-   [x] Several features and behaviors have been removed:
--   [x] Doesn't auto-forward paths without a known handler to a web browser.
+    -   Auto-forwarding target file paths without a known handler to a web browser.
+    -   Handling of the `$BROWSER` variable.
+    -   Handling of any deprecated `mimeapps.list` and Desktop file search paths.
--   [x] Doesn't auto-forward paths to any other or DE-specific file opener.
+    -   Auto-forwaring target file paths to desktop environment specific file opener utilities.
+    -   Handling of `${XDG_DESKTOP_SESSION}-mimeapps.list`.
+        -   Reason: `$XDG_DESKTOP_SESSION` value in production often doesn't map directly to the `xdg-open` search paths in the simple way it's described in the specification.
+    -   Fallback to `mimeinfo.cache` for finding MIME-associated Desktop file IDs.
+        -   Reason: not in the specification and suggests a system misconfiguration, which should be surfaced.
--   [x] Handles the relative file paths.
+-   [x] Support of the relative target file paths has been added.
 -   [x] Has no dependency on the `xdg-utils` and is a lot more concise than the original `xdg-open`.
+-   [x] Adheres to XDG specifications ["Desktop Entry Specification"](https://specifications.freedesktop.org/desktop-entry-spec/latest/), ["Association between MIME types and applications"](https://specifications.freedesktop.org/mime-apps-spec/latest/).

 ## Installation